shalu705/UAT_TestCases/README.md

-This centralised repository organises, maintains, and tracks UAT test cases for various LIS clients.
+This centralised repository organises, maintains, and tracks UAT test cases for various LIS clients of Enkon.